-They say the best things in life are free and if you are looking for a fun way to spend your day but have got no cash to splash, we suggest you take advantage of our fun and free guide to happenings around Kuala Lumpur.
-When deciding which places should make the list, we thought of those of you who want to explore the city on a very strict budget and decided to put in a mix of great no-charge deals: from museums and movie screenings to free food and wine tastings.
+In Kuala Lumpur, they say the best things in life are free so if you're looking for a fun way to spend your day but have no cash to splash, we suggest you take advantage of our fun and free guide to happenings around the city.
+When deciding which places should make the list, we thought of those of you who want to explore the city on a very strict budget and decided to compile a list of free things to do in Kuala Lumpur.

-Determined to keep your calendar booked solid, we have got you covered and the only thing you will be short of is free time to hit all these spots, so be sure to arrange your schedule well when you are in KL!
+Determined to keep your calendar booked solid, we have got you covered and the only thing you will be short of is free time to hit all these spots, so be sure to arrange your schedule well when you are in the Malaysian capital.

-Established in 1993 to support the development of arts in the country, the non-profit gallery has a programme of changing art, craft and design exhibitions so each visit to the gallery offers a distinctly different experience.
-Also called the Galeri PETRONAS, we love the fact that the place hosts themed exhibitions; the closer attention you pay to these special pieces, the more obvious that attention to detail is evident.
+Petronas Art Gallery is home to over 1,000 works of art that range from contemporary paintings and photographs to traditional costumes and crafts.
+Established in 1993, to support the development of arts in the country, the free gallery features an elegant and brightly-lit space as well as a regular program of changing art, craft and design exhibitions.
+Locally called the Galeri PETRONAS, we love the fact that the place hosts themed exhibitions.
+Even though it's free to enter, the attention to detail is evident.
 Read More...

 - Address: Lot 341 – 343, Level 3, Suria KLCC, PETRONAS Twin Towers